-Stand off 20 to 25 feet from the cows and get a general impression of the group, preferably as they walk.
-Observe and compare the cows for the major characteristics. from the side.
+1. Stand off 20 to 25 feet from the cows and get a general impression of the group, preferably as they walk.
+Observe and compare the cows for the major characteristics, from the side.
 Note breed type and general appearance, dairy conformation and temperament, constitution, capacity to consume and digest feeds, and mammary system.

-Well developed rear udder Courtesy of American Jersey Cattle Club much inferior to the others.
-She may have the udder broken away.

-Often there is an outstanding cow, which is superior in practically all characteristics strong in several and not weak in any.
-There may be one animal funnel shaped, or tilted, or she may lack barrel or be pinched in heartgirth, have a sloping rump, or some other weak point or points which make her an easy bottom for the class.
+Well developed rear udder Courtesy of American Jersey Cattle Club the udder broken away, funnel shaped, or tilted, or she may lack barrel or be pinched in heartgirth, have a sloping rump, or some other weak point or points which make her an easy bottom for the class.